maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+3/23/2025
+    Added Wanx cfg skip functionality to skip cfg guidance during inference for faster generations but less following of the prompt
 3/22/2025
     Added WanX-i2v end frame functionality
 3/20/2025